-Thanks to my friend, Tom, I now own something on ESP-DISK, a pioneering label that quickly became the primary exponent of free jazz.
+Thanks to my friend, Tom Avazian, I now own something on ESP-Disk, a pioneering record label that quickly became the primary exponent of free jazz and other experimental musics.
 However, this 45 from 1975 – Bill Horwitz‘s cheeky social commentary, “New American Guilt Trip” – has more of a Randy Newman / ‘Alice’s Restaurant’ sense of ironic bemusement rather than anything connected to jazz per se:

-Song is kind of a low-rent “Scenes from an Italian Restaurant,” with the lyric set against those interminable lines for fuel during the 1970s gas crisis –
+Song is kind of a low-rent forerunner to “Scenes from an Italian Restaurant,” with the lyric set against those interminable lines for fuel during the 1970s gas crisis –

 You can bring the bottle, I will bring the beer.